 Idiopathic environmental intolerance patients may also report bowel irritability.
-Small intestinal bacterial overgrowth (SIBO) occurs when excessive aerobic and anaerobic bacteria colonize the small intestine; these bacteria are not typically found in the colon and can cause chronic diarrhea and malabsorption (Pimentel, 2022).
+Small intestinal bacterial overgrowth (SIBO) occurs when excessive aerobic and anaerobic bacteria colonize the small intestine; these bacteria are not typically found in the colon and can cause chronic diarrhea and malabsorption (Pimentel, 2024).
 SIBO may be diagnosed by a breath test.
 However, a validated gold standard method for diagnosing SIBO has not been indicated (Rezaie et al., 2017).
 The SIBO breath test uses carbohydrates in a simple, non-invasive and widely available testing method.
 A carbohydrate substrate (such as lactulose or glucose) is administered to the patient, which leads to the production of an analyte such as hydrogen or methane.
 "In individuals without SIBO, the administration of lactulose results in a single peak in breath hydrogen/methane within two to three hours due to the metabolism of lactulose by colonic flora.
-In patients with SIBO, administration of lactulose results in an early peak in breath hydrogen/methane levels due to metabolism by small bowel bacteria" (Pimentel, 2022).
-As noted above, Genova Diagnostics has developed the SIBO Profile test which is a two or three hour breath test that measures methane gases and exhaled hydrogen (Genova, 2022).
+In patients with SIBO, administration of lactulose results in an early peak in breath hydrogen/methane levels due to metabolism by small bowel bacteria" (Pimentel, 2024).
+As noted above, Genova Diagnostics has developed the SIBO Profile test which is a two or three hour breath test that measures methane gases and exhaled hydrogen (Genova, 2022b).
 This test requires the patient to ingest a lactulose solution.
+"There are several limitations to breath tests as diagnostic test for SIBO.
+Rapid delivery of the test substrate to the colon (eg, in patients with short bowel syndrome) may lead to falsepositive results, while gastrointestinal disorders where gastric emptying is delayed may cause a false-negative test.
+In general, the sensitivity and specificity of the breath test are low, and there is a poor correlation between the breath test and the small bowel aspiration and culture method" (Pimentel, 2024).